 In addition to sources with a confirmed blazar designation, we added objects with properties that are similar to those of blazars, with varying criteria depending on the input catalog.
-We start with the Milliquas catalog \citep[Version 8,][]{flesch:2023}.
-This catalog contains mainly AGN but also lists BL Lac-like objects identified via various detection methods.
+We started with the Milliquas catalog \citep[Version 8,][]{flesch:2023}.
+This catalog contains mainly AGNs but also lists BL Lac-like objects identified via various detection methods.
 Based on WISE data, the KDEBLLACS and WIBRaLS2 catalogs provide candidate blazars of various spectral types \citep{dabrusco:2019}, while the ABC catalog \citep{paggi:2020} uses ALMA calibration data as well as other multiwavelength information to characterize blazar candidates.
 The largest catalog used to build our candidate sample is the BROS catalog \citep{itoh:2020}.
 This catalog lists objects which exhibit a flat radio spectrum and a counterpart in Pan-STARRS1.
 Compared to other catalogs, BROS sources are not homogeneously spread across the entire sky, but cover areas with Galactic latitude $|b|\ge 10\degr$ and declination $\delta> -40\degr$.
-A small window centered around Galactic coordinates $b\,\sim\,40\degr$ and $l\,\sim\,220\degr$ is excluded due to a lack of radio coverage.
-In order to create the ``master'' list, we start with the first catalog shown in Table~\ref{tab:blazar_catalogs}, then cross-match with the next catalog, and add any previously not included source, we continue with this process down the list of catalogs in Table~\ref{tab:blazar_catalogs}.
+A small window centered around Galactic coordinates $b\,\sim\,40\degr$ and $l\,\sim\,220\degr$ was excluded due to a lack of radio coverage.
+To create the master list, we started with the first catalog shown in Table~\ref{tab:blazar_catalogs}, then cross-matched with the next catalog and added any previously not included sources.
+We continued this process down the list of catalogs given in Table~\ref{tab:blazar_catalogs}.